jdevey/Graph-Visualizer-3D/README.md

 This represents only an approximate solution.
-Finding an actual solution is NP-hard.

-Controls:
+Controls are as follows:

 * **Mouse** - Look around
 * **W** - Move forward
 * **A** - Move left